 Under the leadership of UN Secretary-General António Guterres and Prime Minister of Italy Mario Draghi, the Pre-Summit event will bring together the efforts and contributions of a global engagement process to shape ambition to transform food systems.
 The three-day event will bring together youth, smallholder farmers, indigenous peoples, researchers, private sector, policy leaders and ministers of agriculture, environment, health, and finance among others to deliver the latest evidence-based and scientific approach from around the world, launch a set of new commitments through coalitions of action, and mobilize new financing and partnerships.

-The Food Systems Summit will take place in September alongside the UN General Assembly in New York.
+The Food Systems Summit will take place in September or October alongside the UN General Assembly in New York.

 UN Ocean Conference

-In view of the ongoing COVID-19 pandemic, the co-hosts of the Conference, Portugal and Kenya, in consultation with the President of the General Assembly have concluded that the UN Ocean Conference cannot take place in 2021.
-In his briefing to UN Member States on 21 January 2021, the President of the General Assembly referred to the “need to maintain momentum on the implementation of SDG14”. in this regard he is planning to organize a High-Level event in the Summer of 2021, together with Portugal and Kenya, and with the support of the SG’s Special Envoy for the Ocean.
+The co-hosts of the Conference, Portugal and Kenya, in consultation with the President of the General Assembly have concluded that the UN Ocean Conference will not take place in 2021.
+In his briefing to UN Member States on 21 January 2021, the President of the General Assembly referred to the “need to maintain momentum on the implementation of SDG14”.
+In this regard, he is planning to organize a high-level event in summer 2021, together with Portugal and Kenya, and with the support of the SG’s Special Envoy for the Ocean.
 This meeting, likely in hybrid format, will be held to keep momentum towards the 2nd UN Ocean Conference, which will take place in 2022 in Lisbon.

-In light of the developments in relation to the impacts of COVID-19, the United Nations Open-ended Informal Consultative Process on Oceans and the Law of the Sea, on the topic of “Sea-level rise and its impacts”, origingally to be held June 2020, has been rescheduled to 14 to 18 June 2021.
+The United Nations Open-Ended Informal Consultative Process on Oceans and the Law of the Sea, on the topic of “Sea-level rise and its impacts”, scheduled in June 2020, was rescheduled to 14-18 June 2021.

 Environment for Europe Ministerial Conference

-Taking into account the developments related to the pandemics, the opinion of the Host country (the Republic of Cyprus), the Calendar of events and holidays in 2022, and additional information provided by partner organizations’ representatives the UNECE Committee on Environmental Policy (CEP) Bureau agreed to recommend to the Committee on Environmental Policy to reschedule the Ninth Environment for Europe Ministerial Conference for 5 to 7 October 2022.
+The host country, Republic of Cyprus, and partner organizations and representatives to the UNECE Committee on Environmental Policy (CEP) Bureau agreed to recommend to the Committee on Environmental Policy to reschedule the 9th Environment for Europe Ministerial Conference on 5-7 October 2022.

 WTO Ministerial Conference

-WTO members have agreed that the organization’s Twelfth Ministerial Conference (MC12), originally scheduled for June 2020, will take place from 30 November to 3 December 2021 in Geneva.
+WTO members have agreed that the organization’s 12th Ministerial Conference (MC12), originally scheduled for June 2020, will take place on 30 November – 3 December 2021 in Geneva.
 The Conference will be chaired by Kazakhstan’s Minister of Trade and Integration, Bakhyt Sultanov, as approved by WTO members in December 2019.
 More information and updates can be found on the WTO website.